 Harriet Walter and Danny Sapani were the first two new cast members set for Killing Eve’s third season, as revealed back in August.
 No character details were provided.

 Walter is an esteemed veteran London-born actress of stage and screen, who, in 2011, was appointed Dame Commander of the Order of the British Empire (DBE) for her accomplishments.
 She recently put in TV runs on The End, The Spanish Princess, Black Sails, The Crown and Downton Abbey, as well as a recent film appearance in Rocketman, and appeared in 2015 mega franchise relaunch Star Wars: The Force Awakens.

 Sapani, also a London-born actor, is probably best known to genre audiences for his role on Showtime’s Penny Dreadful as the facial-scarification-brandishing bodyguard, Sembene.
 However, he’s banked more recent TV runs on Harlots, MotherFatherSon, Black Earth Rising and The Crown, as well as a duo of blockbuster film appearances in Black Panther and Star Wars: The Last Jedi.

-Of course, Sandra Oh and Jodie Comer are expected to return for Killing Eve Season 3.
-Also expected to return, though no official confirmations yet: Kenny (Sean Delaney), Carolyn Martens (Fiona Shaw), Jess (Nina Sosanya), Nico (Owen McDonnell), Konstantin (Kim Bodnia), and Hugo (Edward Bluemel).
-(Hugo didn’t die on-screen, so he’s probably fine, right?)
+Of course, Sandra Oh and Jodie Comer are returning for Killing Eve Season 3 as well.
+Also returning are: Kenny (Sean Delaney), Carolyn Martens (Fiona Shaw), Niko (Owen McDonnell), and Konstantin (Kim Bodnia).

 Killing Eve Season 3 Photos